Koler Gaan

 Koler Gaan is a 2019 Bengali film which was directed by Pranab Mukherjee and produced by Pritam Singh, Sushil Kumar Sharma under the banner of CR Production.
-It starred Paran Bandopadhyay, Chaiti Ghoshal, Kalyan Chatterjee.
+It starred Paran Bandopadhyay, Chaiti Ghoshal, and Kalyan Chatterjee.
 The film was released on 4 January 2019.

 Plot

-Chandrakanta, a 70 years old man stays with his family a son Chandan, daughter in law Sumitra and grandson Chanchal.
-Chandrakanta used to listen gramophone since childhood, Gramophone was gifted to his father late Chunnilal Mukherjee by the European director Martin Burn and company when he was leaving for England.
+Chandrakanta, a 70 years old man, stays with his family, a son, Chandan, daughter in law Sumitra and grandson Chanchal.
+Chandrakanta used to listen gramophone since childhood.
+The Gramophone was gifted to his late father, Chunnilal Mukherjee by the European director Martin Burn and company when he was leaving for England.